[SwiftUI] Layout adjustment on the Conversion tab of the Preferences window

 The preferences window during implementation

-I got impreression that the checkbox and the label are too close.
+I got the impression that the checkbox and the label were too close.

-It is fine that create the more margin.
+It’s fine to create a bit more margin.
 We add the Spacer() and specify its height.
-To specify the height, we use frame() modifier.
+To set the size, we use frame() modifier.

 struct ConverterOptionView: View {